How to Catch L_2-Heavy-Hitters on Sliding Windows: Introduction

 We focus on approximation-algorithms for certain statistical characteristics of the data streams, specifically, finding frequent elements.
-The problem of finding frequent elements in a stream is very interesting for many applications, such as network monitoring~\cite{SW02} and DoS prevention~\cite{EV03,CKMS03,BAA07}, and was extensively explored over the last decade (see~\cite{muth05, CH08} for a definition of the problem and a survey of existing solutions, as well as~\cite{CCF02,MM02,GDDLM03, JQSYZ03,CM04,AM04,CM05hot, ZG08, HT08}).
+The problem of finding frequent elements in a stream is useful for many applications, such as network monitoring~\cite{SW02} and DoS prevention~\cite{EV03,CKMS03,BAA07}, and was extensively explored over the last decade (see~\cite{muth05,CH08} for a definition of the problem and a survey of existing solutions, as well as~\cite{CCF02,MM02,GDDLM03,JQSYZ03,CM04,AM04,CM05hot,ZG08,HT08}).

-Determining which element is considered heavy can be interpreted in several ways.
-The most common way is to define a fraction of the stream size, and say that every element that appears more times than this threshold is considered heavy.
-A more powerful notion is to define a heavy element as such that appears more times than a specified fraction of the second frequency norm of the stream (or window).
-Recall that the $L_p$ norm of the frequency vector\footnote{ Throughout the paper we use the term ``$L_p$ norm'' to indicate the $L_p$ norm of the frequency vector, i.e., the $p$th root of the $p$th frequency moment $F_p=\sum_i n_i^p$~\cite{AMS99}, rather than the norm of the data itself.} is defined by $L_p = (\sum_i n_i^p)^{1/p}$, where $n_i$ is the frequency of element $i\in[u]$, i.e., the number of times $i$ appears in the window.
-Thus, the $L_1$ norm is fixed to the size of the stream (or window), while the $L_2$ norm is affected by the specific frequencies of the elements in the stream.
+We say that an element is \emph{heavy} if it appears more times than a constant fraction of some $L_p$ norm of the stream.
+Recall that for $p>0$, the $L_p$ norm of the frequency vector\footnote{ Throughout the paper we use the term ``$L_p$ norm'' to indicate the $L_p$ norm of the frequency vector, i.e., the $p$th root of the $p$th frequency moment $F_p=\sum_i n_i^p$~\cite{AMS99}, rather than the norm of the data itself.} is defined by $L_p = (\sum_i n_i^p)^{1/p}$, where $n_i$ is the frequency of element $i\in[u]$, i.e., the number of times $i$ appears in the window.
+Since different $L_p$ can be considered, we obtain several different ways to define a ``heavy'' element.
+Generally speaking (as mentioned in~\cite{Indyk09}), when considering frequent elements (heavy-hitters) with respect to~$L_p$, the higher $p$ is, the better.
+Specifically, identifying frequent elements with respect to $L_2$ is better than~$L_1$ since an $L_1$~algorithm can always be replaced with an $L_2$~algorithm, with less or equal memory consumption (but not vice versa).